oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 ### Technical Risk

-In addition to the experience risks, multiple implementations in first-party applications increases the risk of an incorrect implementation as well as increasing the attack surface as each implementation may expose it's own weaknesses.
+In addition to the experience risks, multiple implementations in first-party applications increases the risk of an incorrect implementation as well as increasing the attack surface as each implementation may expose its own weaknesses.

 ### Mitigation

-To address these risk, when multiple first-party applications must be supported, and other methods such as {{OpenID.Native-SSO}} are not applicable, it is RECOMMENDED that a client-side SDK be used to ensure the implementation is consistent across the different applications and to ensure the user experience is identical for all first-party apps.
+To address these risks, when multiple first-party applications must be supported, and other methods such as {{OpenID.Native-SSO}} are not applicable, it is RECOMMENDED that a client-side SDK be used to ensure the implementation is consistent across the different applications and to ensure the user experience is identical for all first-party apps.

 ## Single Page Applications {#single-page-apps}